yashtank86/android-notifications-app-java/README.md

 # Android-Notifications-Example
-all type of static notifications are there..
+Android app in Java featuring all types of static notifications, including push, alerts, and reminders, with easy customization for mobile applications.